dombaink/pipe-test-1/README.md

 To be able to run Nginx as a non-privileged user, the port it's running on needed to change to a non-privileged port (above 1024).

-The last build of the old version that exposed port 80 was `trafex/alpine-nginx-php7:ba1dd422`

 ## Usage